san985tos/OpenDemoDayOpenShift/persistent-storage/README.md

-# This is the procedure for running the persistent database on CRC.
+# A quick demo to review persistent storage on OpenShift

 ## Create the project
 ```